One minute guide: Probation Service

 They work in partnership with other organisations to:

-people on probation have a sentence plan that outlines the rules they must follow during their sentence.
-This sometimes includes restrictions on who they can have contact with.
+All people on probation have a sentence plan, which outlines the objectives and goals that they work towards during their sentence.
 Sentence plans can include some or all of the following:

 • behaviour programmes they must complete in relation to their offence(s)

-• treatment they must complete, for example for alcohol or drug addiction etc.
+• treatment they must complete (for example, for alcohol or drug addiction)

 • unpaid work (if it is part of their sentence)

-If people on probation are on a Community-based sentence and break certain rules in their plan, they can be returned to Court and may be given additional requirements or sentenced to a period of imprisonment.
+People on probation released on a prison licence have restrictions placed upon them in the community, which can include who they can have contact with and the places that they can go.
+If people on probation are on a community-based sentence and break certain rules in their plan, they can be returned to court and may be given additional requirements or sentenced to a period of imprisonment.
 If people on probation are on prison licence and breach their conditions, they can have additional conditions added to their licence or be returned to custody.

-people on probation are allocated a Probation Practitioner.
-Probation Practitioners protect the public by having regular contact with people on probation, ensuring they are complying with the conditions and requirements of their release from prison or community-based sentence, and not committing crime.
-They also ensure that people on probation can access services that reduce the risk of them committing more crime, including drug or alcohol treatment, accommodation, and education.
+People on probation are allocated a probation practitioner.
+Probation practitioners protect the public by having regular contact with people on probation, ensuring they are complying with the conditions/requirements of their release from prison or community-based sentence, and not committing crime.
+They also ensure that people on probation can access services that reduce their risk of reoffending, including drug or alcohol treatment, accommodation and education.

-Probation Practitioners routinely check whether people on probation have children or have contact with any children.
-If they do, Probation Practitioners will check with Children’s Social Work Services whether the child or children are known to them.
-The Probation Service makes referrals to Children’s Social Work Services when they have concerns that a child or children are in need, are experiencing, or are at risk of experiencing abuse or neglect.
-Probation Practitioners are key partners for the Children’s Social Work Service, such as attending Child Protection Conferences and Core Groups.
+Probation Practitioners routinely check whether people on probation have children or have contact with any children, and whether those children are known to the Children’s Social Work Service.
+The Probation Service make referrals to the Children’s Social Work Service when they have concerns that a child/ children are in need, are experiencing, or are at risk of experiencing abuse or neglect.
+Probation Practitioners are key partners for the Children’s Social Work Service, for example through attending Child Protection Conferences and Core Groups.

 Key contacts and more information

-To check whether an adult in a family you are working with is known to the Probation Service in Leeds, please contact the duty officer or manager on: 0113 208 3550 or 01924 975 176.
+To check whether an adult in a family you are working with is known to the Probation Service in Leeds, call the duty officer/manager on 0113 208 3550.

 Printable version